KaiNorberg/PatchworkOS/README.md

 #### Path Flags and Payloads

 A path can contain two additional optional segments, path flags and a payload.
-Path flags are appended after a `:` charachter and can be written in two forms, either in full form or in short form with the short form being a single letter that can be specified in groups.
+Path flags are appended after a `:` character and can be written in two forms, either in full form or in short form with the short form being a single letter that can be specified in groups.
 For example, `/my/path:read:write:execute` could also be written as `/my/path:rwx`.
 Note that the order of the letters and duplicates are ignored.

-Beyond simple permission flags we have behaviour flags such as `:append`, `:parents`, `:truncate`, etc. or creation flags, `:create`, `:directory`, `:symlink` and `:hardlink`.
+Beyond simple permission flags we have behavior flags such as `:append`, `:parents`, `:truncate`, etc. or creation flags, `:create`, `:directory`, `:symlink` and `:hardlink`.
 With the simple `:create` creating a regular file.

-The payload of a path is specified after a `?` charachter, this payload is treated as a raw string and will be passed to the underlying filesystem, allowing it to handle the payload in any way it chooses.
-However, typically filesystems will expect a options list in the form of key-value pairs seperated by `&` charachters.
+The payload of a path is specified after a `?` character, this payload is treated as a raw string and will be passed to the underlying filesystem, allowing it to handle the payload in any way it chooses.
+However, typically filesystems will expect an options list in the form of key-value pairs separated by `&` characters.

 For example, we could create a symlink by walking the path `/my/path/to/source:symlink?/my/path/to/target`.

 Another example is concatfs which is used to concatenate the contents of several directories into a single directory.
 It expects the targets of the concatenation to be specified in the payload to its clone file, for example `/sys/fs/concatfs/clone?targets=1,2,3,4` where 1, 2, 3 and 4 are file descriptors.